What Is A Bad Debt Reserve?

-A bad debt reserve, also known as an allowance for doubtful accounts (ADA), is when a company ties up large sources of capital to protect themselves from loss.
-It’s the total amount of receivables the company never expects to collect.
+A bad debt reserve, also known as an allowance for doubtful accounts (ADA), is money set aside by a company to cover receivables that might not be paid by their customers over a given time period.
+It's the total amount of receivables the company never expect to collect.

 How Do You Calculate Bad Debt Reserve?

 To establish an adequate bad debt reserve, a company must calculate its bad debt percentage.
 To make that calculation, divide the amount of bad debt by the company’s total accounts receivable for a period of time and then multiply that number by 100.

 (Amount of bad debt/ Company’s total accounts receivable) X 100 = Percentage of bad debt